EXPLAINER: What's behind the conflict in eastern Ukraine? - WTMJ

 Russia also has cast it as a necessary security precaution amid what it described as Ukraine’s provocations along the line of control.
 Kremlin officials have strongly warned Kyiv against trying to use force to retake the east, saying Russia could be forced to intervene to protect civilians if they face a threat of massacre.

-New U.S. President Joe Biden has said in a speech that the days of the U.S. “rolling over” to Russian President Vladimir Putin were over.
-In a phone call Tuesday with Putin, Biden urged him to “de-escalate tensions.”
+The United States has provided political, financial and military assistance to Ukraine, conducted joint military drills and regularly sent its ships into the Black Sea in a show of support.

+In a call with Russian President Vladimir Putin, new U.S. President Joe Biden voiced concern over the Russian buildup near Ukraine and “called on Russia to de-escalate tensions.”
 The White House said Biden “emphasized the United States’ unwavering commitment to Ukraine’s sovereignty and territorial integrity.”

+The Biden administration on Thursday raised the pressure on Russia, announcing an array of new sanctions, including a ban for U.S. financial institutions to buy Russian government bonds directly from Russian state institutions.
+Washington also ordered the expulsion of 10 Russian diplomats and targeted six Russian companies and 32 individuals with sanctions for trying to interfere in last year’s U.S. presidential election, the massive SolarWinds hack and other activities.

+Russia warned that it will respond with a series of retaliatory moves.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.